EU AI Act · Article 50 in force · marking deadline 2 December 2026

-EU AI Act · Article 50 · applies 2 Aug 2026
+EU AI Act · Article 50 · in force since 2 Aug 2026

 SCAN RECORDdisclosureproof.com/ev/8F3A21